Home buyers protection insurance is it worth it?

 Soon after homebuyers find a property they wish to purchase, they start paying lawyers, surveyors, and mortgage advisers to provide them with legal advice before completing the purchase.
 Finally, all these expenses add up and become a huge amount.
 Due to risks of sale falling through, one might lose if the seller opts to withdraw from the deal.

-The importance of taking the home buyers’ cost insurance is to protect you from losing your money if the seller changes their mind about selling the property.
+The importance of taking the home buyers’ cost insurance is to protect you from losing your money if the seller changes their mind about selling the property and exchanging of property falls through.
 It also covers numerous other risks if the worst happens.
 It provides certainty, especially for first-time homebuyers.

 Taking the home buyers’ costs insurance helps one in claiming some expenses associated with home buying.
-Such fees include valuation and survey fees, Conveyancing cost, and mortgage or lenders fees.
+Such fees include valuation and survey fees, Conveyancing solicitors costs, and mortgage or lenders fees.

-Important Documents When Applying For Home Buyers’ Costs Insurance
+Important Documents When Applying For Home Buyers’ Insurance

-It is an insurance product information document that has detailed information about the policy cover.
+IPID is an insurance product information document that has detailed information about the policy cover.
 It comes with the policy wording that provides full details regarding the policy.
-It also has information on the areas covered by the policy and states the limits of the cover.
-It also explains the limitations of each cover and any other exceptions.
+There is also information on the areas covered by the policy and states the limits of the cover.
+Furthermore, it explains the limitations of each cover and any other exceptions.